xHybred/Hybred-Shaders/README.md

 - This shader is the lightest AA shader ReShade supports.

+**What Are It's Advantages & Disadvantages Over Other ReShade Anti-Aliasing?**

+**Cons:** Doesn't do as much on simple geomtric edges.

+**Pros:** Reduces spurious pixels/aliasing on complex shapes (whcih other post-process AA's can't/don't do well)

 **How It Works**

 This form of AA works by randomly sampling the ~~geometry~~ framebuffer within a pixel rather than sampling the ~~geometry~~ framebuffer at the pixel center.
 The idea is brought over from ray-tracing where the color of a pixel is determined by randomly sampling geometry within each pixel.
 It achieves perceptual smoothing of rendered images with zero impact to rendering performance.